Campus: The Technosphere Issue

 Please find more information on the seminars and conveners here.

 The Anthropocene Curriculum is developed by Haus der Kulturen der Welt and the Max Planck Institute for the History of Science.
 The Anthropocene Campus: The Technosphere Issue is part of the long-term project Technosphere (2015-2018), in the framework of the project 100 Years of Now of Haus der Kulturen der Welt.

 The project Technosphere will be inaugurated publicly on October 2, 2015 with a series of discursive formats gathering actors from the sciences, humanities and the arts.
 More information at hkw.de/technosphere.

 Katrin Klingan, Christoph Rosol, Cordula Hamschmidt, Janek Müller with Roman Brinzanik, and Bernard Geoghegan

 Coordination: Carlina Rossée

-For further questions or information contact: firstname.lastname@example.org
+For further questions or information, please contact us: firstname.lastname@example.org.

 The ANTHROPOCENE CURRICULUM,